Eqcell/make-xls-model/README.md

-# Scope of work

-0. Autogenerate formulas in Excel cells based on variable names and list of equations (core functionality/engine)
-1. Make clean Excel spreadsheet model with formulas based on historic data, equations and control parameters (Final use / application)

 # Main idea explained

 There is a common type of 'spreadsheet models' in Excel with relatively simple logic structure:
-- some observed historic values are available for time series;
+- there is some observed historic data for time series;
-- forecast is made by assigning future values to control parameters (growth rates, elasticities, ratio, etc);
+- forecast is made by assigning future values to control parameters (growth rates, elasticities, ratios, etc);
 - equations link control parameters to the rest of the variables.

 Beyond certain threshold these spreadsheet models in Excel often become a mess: